Is your Microsoft Teams deployment properly implemented?

 1. Prepare Your Organization for Microsoft Teams Deployment

-Before you begin your Teams application deployment, it’s best practice to determine your organization’s technical and legal readiness for Teams.
+Before you begin deploying Microsoft Teams, it’s best practice to determine your organization’s technical and legal readiness for Teams.
 The platform combines several traffic forms:

 - Traffic between Office 365 environment and Teams client